Sunshine Tavern

-Sunshine Tavern was a restaurant in Portland, Oregon.
+Sunshine Tavern was a restaurant in Portland, Oregon, United States.
+It operated from 2011 to 2017.

 Description

 Sunshine Tavern was located on Division Street in southeast Portland's Richmond neighborhood.
 The menu included burgers, fried chicken, pizzas, and ice cream.
 The egg-dominant brunch menu included pizza with eggs and tesa; a version of Eggs Benedict featuring biscuits with ham, fried eggs, oysters, and hollandaise, and a pasta frittata with marinara and arugula.
 In 2018, Michael Russell of The Oregonian described Sunshine Tavern as "a lively bar with upscale pub grub".

 History

 Jenn Louis and David Welch had secured the space which would house Sunshine Tavern by August 2010.
 The restaurant opened in April 2011, slightly later than previously reported opening dates of January and March.
 Sunshine Tavern began serving weekend brunch on September 2, 2011.
 Neva Knott became the owner in November 2016.
 The new owners closed Sunshine Tavern in April 2017, intending to reopen as Black Dog Lounge.